jimmytheleaf/chromatophore/README.md

 ## Chromatophore

-Chromatophore is an art-puzzle game that explores the central theme of change over the course of play.
+Chromatophore is an art-puzzle game that explores changing play dynamics over the course of the game.
 The game changes color schemes and depth, mechanics, interaction mode, and tone over the course of the 9 levels.

 Controls: Use WASD, and your Mouse + Left Click to interact.